Extreme Temperature Resources

 - Make plans on where you will go if you lose heat or power.

-- Keep pets inside and include them in your plans.
+- Include pets in your plans.

 Power Outages / Energy Assistance

 - If your power goes out, report it to your power company.